stograde/stograde/docs/GETTING_STARTED.md

 ## `students.txt`

-The toolkit uses a file called `students.txt` to know who's repos to download.
+The toolkit uses a file called `students.txt` to know whose repos to download.
 The file is a newline-separated list of their usernames.

 The students file can also include delimited sections of students using INI format, which allows the `--section section-a` arguments to work.
-If no sections are provided, all students are assumed to be in the `[my]` section.

 ##### Basic Sample